Alex13832/algo/geometry/README.md

 </p>

 ### Triangulation
-This algorthm finds a triangulation of some input set of points.
+This algorithm finds a triangulation of some input set of points.
 See the example below for an example.

 <p align="center">